ropensci/GSODR/data-raw/fetch_isd-history.md

 Buffered versus non-buffered elevation values were previously checked and found not to be different while also not showing any discernible geographic patterns.
-However, The buffered elevation data are higher than the non-buffered data.
+However, the buffered elevation data are higher than the non-buffered data.
 To help avoid within cell and between cell variation the buffered values are the values that are included in the final data for distribution with the GSODR package following the approach of Hijmans *et al.* (2005).

-The final dataframe for distribution with *GSODR* includes the new elevation values along with the cleaned “isd-history.csv” data.
+The final dataframe for distribution with *GSODR* includes the new elevation values in the `ELEV\_M\_SRTM\_90m` field along with the cleaned “isd-history.csv” data that removes stations that do not have valid x, y locations.

 ``` r
 # write rda file to disk for use with GSODR package
 save(isd_history, file = "../inst/extdata/isd_history.rda",
      compress = "bzip2")
 ```

-The `isd_history.rda` file is bundled in the GSODR package and includes the new elevation data as the field; ELEV\_M\_SRTM\_90m.

 # Notes